 The one-sample sign test compares the number of observations greater than or less than the default value without accounting for the magnitude of the difference between each observation and the default value.
 The test is similar in purpose to the one-sample Wilcoxon signed-rank test, but looks specifically at the median value, and is not affected by the distribution of the data.

-The test is conducted with functions in the DescTools package, the nonpar package, or the BSDA package.
+The sign test is conducted with functions in the DescTools package, the nonpar package, or the BSDA package.
 These functions produce a p-value for the hypothesis, as well as the median and confidence interval of the median for the data.

 Appropriate data